poderomedia/nodemapper/README.md

 NodeMapper relies on contributions from people and organizations.
 Please, use it, comment on it and make improvements by pulling requests in 'GitHub <http://github.com/poderomedia/nodemapper>'.

-If you need some assistance, please open an issue or write to the [Poderopedia Team](team@poderopedia.com)
+If you need some assistance, please open an issue or write to the [Poderomedia Team](team@poderopedia.com)

 ## License